The Kitchen (2019 film): Plot

 In Hell's Kitchen 1978, three women are married to members of the O'Carroll crime family.
 Kathy is married to Jimmy, a kind man who is increasingly disillusioned with the mob; Ruby is married to Kevin, the son of boss Helen O'Carroll; and Claire is married to Rob, who frequently beats and abuses her.

 One night, the men are arrested in a sting by FBI agents and are each sentenced to three years in prison.
 Jack "Little Jackie" Quinn assumes Kevin's role in the family and assures the wives that they'll be cared for, but provides them barely enough to live on.

-When the women discover that many of the businesses that pay the family protection money are upset with Little Jackie forcing them to pay more, they persuade the owners to start paying them instead and provide other favors for their neighbors, making a profit and earning the respect of the community.
-Jackie finds out and confronts the women, but is subsequently assassinated by Gabriel O'Malley, a disgraced Irish mob enforcer called in by Ruby.
-With Jackie out of the way and Gabriel backing them up, the women effectively control the family, while Gabriel and Claire begin a relationship.
+When the women discover that many of the businesses that pay the family protection money are upset with Little Jackie because they are not receiving any protection, they persuade the owners to start paying them instead and provide other favors for their neighbors, making a profit and earning the respect of the community.
+Jackie finds out and confronts the women, but is subsequently killed by an enforcer called Gabriel O’Malley when he assaults Claire.
+Gabriel is secretly in love with Claire.
+With Jackie out of the way and Gabriel backing them up, the women effectively control the family.
+Gabriel and Claire begin a relationship.

-After successfully "persuading" the local Jewish community to only hire Irish American Union workers to construct their buildings, the women are ordered to meet with Alfonso Coretti, the head of Brooklyn's Italian Mafia who is furious with Irish Americans encroaching on his territory.
+After successfully "persuading" the local Jewish community to only hire Irish American Union workers to construct their buildings, the women are ordered to meet with Alfonso Coretti, the head of Brooklyn's Italian Mafia who is unhappy with Irish Americans encroaching on his territory.
 He insists that they start dealing with him and reveals that their husbands are set to be released in four months, which they hadn't realized.

 Knowing that they are in a precarious position, Coretti says he'll support them and split control of the city in return for Italian Americans getting construction jobs in Hell's Kitchen.
-The women agree knowing they have no other choice.
-Ruby subsequently kills Helen in a rage when she learns that her mother-in-law disapproves of her being married to Kevin and would almost certainly force him to divorce her when he returns.
+The women agree knowing they have no other choice, but cut a deal to keep control over everything else on their turf.

+Ruby kills her hated mother-in-law Helen after constant criticism of her marriage to Kevin and a wish for him to divorce her when he returns.